WordPress/WordPress-Coding-Standards/README.md

 The [PHPCompatibility](https://github.com/wimg/PHPCompatibility) sniffs are designed to analyse your code for cross-PHP version compatibility.
 Install it as a separate ruleset and either run it separately against your code or add it to your custom ruleset.

 Whichever way you run it, do make sure you set the `testVersion` to run the sniffs against.
-The `testVersion` determines for which PHP versions you will received compatibility information.
+The `testVersion` determines for which PHP versions you will receive compatibility information.
 The recommended setting for this at this moment is  `5.2-7.1` to support the same PHP versions as WordPress Core supports.

 For more information about setting the `testVersion`, see:
 * [PHPCompatibility: Using the compatibility sniffs](https://github.com/wimg/PHPCompatibility#using-the-compatibility-sniffs)